 Praxis II and any other State of New Jersey required certification exams must be taken, passed, and filed with the School of Education prior to being placed in Clinical Practice II Semester.
-Elementary certification candidates who request a middle school placement for Clinical Practice II or Final Clinical Practice Semesters must also pass the Praxis II for the middle school specialization area (Language Arts Literacy; Science; Math; Social Studies).
+Elementary certification candidates who request a middle school placement for Clinical Practice II or Final Clinical Practice Semesters must also pass the Praxis II for the middle school specialization area by the established deadline for the Final Clinical Practice semester to remain in the middle school placement (Language Arts Literacy; Science; Math; Social Studies).
 Students should consult the School of Education website for established deadlines.
 Failure to meet the deadline can result in the delay of Clinical Practice and Final Clinical Practice semesters.
-For this reason, any student entering the professional education course sequence is encouraged to take the required test(s) as early as possible.
+For this reason, any student entering the professional education course sequence is encouraged to take the required Praxis test(s) as early as possible.

 Per New Jersey Department of Education requirements, all candidates must also participate in training on recognition and prevention of harassment, intimidation, and bullying (HIB) and child abuse prior to the Final Clinical Practice in accordance with the Anti-Bullying Bill of Rights Act (P.L.2010, c.122 and P.L.2012, c.1and state code N.J.S.A.
 18A:26-43.
+See the Teacher Education Blackboard site for details.